BlogDestinationsThe Walker’s Haute Route from Chamonix to Zermatt in 2026

-The Walker's Haute Route from Chamonix to Zermatt is one of the world’s classic treks.
-This challenging 200.0 km adventure begins in the alpine mecca of Chamonix, France and traverses wild mountains and small valleys towards Zermatt, Switzerland.
+The Walker's Haute Route from Chamonix to Zermatt is one of the world’s classic treks, and 2026 will be a spectacular year to tackle this epic trek.
+This challenging 200km adventure begins in the alpine mecca of Chamonix, France and traverses wild mountains and small valleys towards Zermatt, Switzerland.
 En route, the hike crosses some of the most beautiful terrain in the Alps, culminating in the stunning Matterhorn, which rises up above Zermatt.

 Refuge Col de Balme on the Walkers Haute Route from Chamonix to Zermatt